brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 was far from the norm.
 As a result I ended up trying to improve upon the delivery process wherever I worked.
 Eventually it became my full time job when I joined Schibsted to help create a Delivery Platform for about 1500 developers scattered around the globe.
-It was an awesome experiences that one of my old co-workers have written well about [here](https://srvaroa.github.io/paas/infrastructure/platform/kubernetes/cloud/2020/01/02/talk-how-to-build-a-paas-for-1500-engineers.html)
+It was an awesome experience that one of my old co-workers have written well about [here](https://srvaroa.github.io/paas/infrastructure/platform/kubernetes/cloud/2020/01/02/talk-how-to-build-a-paas-for-1500-engineers.html)
-(Adevinta used to be a part of Schibsted)
+(Adevinta used to be a part of Schibsted btw)
 Based on my experiences there are a few key elements, or steps if you will to doing this well.
-And I want to explore theme here.
+And I want to try to explore and generalize theme here.

 ## Know where you are
-If you don't know where you are, there is no way in you'll figure where you need to go.
-So my first priority has always been to get good automated dashboards that show our current state.
-[Smashing](https://smashing.github.io/) is a great tool for this, because it let's you write simple jobs that extract data and it's very easy to massage the data in any way you want and push it into graphs, speedometers or any visualization you want really.
-I'm a huge fan of Grafana, but when you are just starting out, the world is a rough place, and you need to scrape logs, convert data between formats and integrate with legacy tools that might not even have APIs.
-We don't have that luxury early on.
+If you don't know where you are, there is no way you'll figure where you need to go.
+So the top priority should be to get good automated dashboards that show our current state.
+[Smashing](https://smashing.github.io/) is a great tool for this because it let's you write simple jobs that extract data from your existing tools and it's very easy to massage the data in any way you want and push it into graphs, speedometers or any visualization really.
+I'm a huge fan of Grafana, but when you are just starting out on this journey the world is a rough place, and you need to scrape logs, convert data and integrate with legacy tools that might not even have APIs.
+We don't have the luxury of Grafana early on.

-But the value here is to see where you are, which things are slow, which are fast.
+The value here is to get a snapshot of the system, which things are slow, which are fast.
 Where should you focus your efforts first to get traction.
 There is also the inescapable truth that even though management cared enough about "DevOps" to hire you, they might not be so motivated if they can't see any impact.
-Graphs are like magic to management, use it.
+Graphs are like magic force to management.
 Use the force.

 Interviewing members of various teams who will be using your platform will also give invaluable insight into the current frustrations and the hopes and dreams of your users.
 This is key later on when you might need to motivate them to on board.
 If it doesn't provide added value to them, they will not spend time on adopting your tools.
-They will probably have to justify spending time on improving their process, make sure you provide them with metrics and arguments to do so.
+They in turn will probably have to justify spending time on improving their process, make sure you provide them with metrics and arguments to do so.